Main Walk: 17 km (10.6 miles). Four hours 20 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 8 hours.

 The Main Walk starts along the North Downs Way and soon reaches Gatton Park, which was landscaped by Lancelot “Capability” Brown.
 A choice of routes through this attractive parkland ends with a steady climb through woods to a popular viewpoint at Reigate Hill and the chance for a mid-morning snack.

 The fine views continue as you progress along the North Downs ridge, where Reigate Fort is a reminder that this was once seen as a defensive line protecting the capital.
-At the end of this section the open expanse of Colley Hill would make a good picnic spot.
-A little further on you cross the M25 to the suggested lunchtime pub in the isolated hamlet of Mogador.
+A little further on the open expanse of Colley Hill would make a good picnic spot, before you cross the M25 to the suggested lunchtime pub in the isolated hamlet of Mogador.

 In the afternoon the route goes across the large expanse of Banstead Heath (part of Banstead Commons) to Walton on the Hill, then through arable farmland being transformed into a First World War Centenary Wood.
 After going over Walton Downs you cross the famous Epsom Downs Racecourse on a public right of way to a pub near the finishing post.
 The suggested route to finish the walk at Tattenham Corner includes a short loop behind the Grandstand with a panoramic view of the London skyline.